akki-jat/one-for-all-ui/readme.md

 # One For All UI

+### 🎉 React Binding Is Here

 ## Note
 - NPM project is moved from <b>one-fro-all-ui</b> to <b>@one-for-all-ui/core</b>.
-- Bindings for react, angular and vue are coming soon for easy use.
+- Bindings for angular and vue are coming soon for easy use.

 ## Installation
 #### NPM